EmmanuelDemey/trainings-v2/training/javascript.md

 # like them? see https://unsplash.com/collections/94734566/slidev
 background: https://source.unsplash.com/collection/94734566/1920x1080
 # apply any windi css classes to the current slide
-class: 'text-center'
+class: "text-center"
 # https://sli.dev/custom/highlighters.html
 highlighter: shiki
 # show line numbers in code blocks
-lineNumbers: false
+lineNumbers: true
 # some information about the slides, markdown enabled
 info: |
-  ## Slidev Starter Template
+  ## JavaScript
-  Presentation slides for developers.
+  JavaScript training for beginners — 3 days.

   Learn more at [Sli.dev](https://sli.dev)
 # persist drawings in exports and build